-Coleen grew up in Southern California not far from coast.
-However, though she had grown up just 90 minutes from then Wycliffe headquarters in Huntington Beach, she had never heard of Bible translation.
+Coleen grew up in Southern California not far from the coast.
+Even though she grew up just 90 minutes from then Wycliffe headquarters in Huntington Beach, she had never heard of Bible translation.
 Then at the age of 18 she spent a year as a foreign exchange student in Germany where she first heard about linguistics, Bible translation and cross cultural service.
 Her call to cross-cultural service was the answer to her prayer, “Show me what you want me to do with my life!”
 Cross-cultural service has been her passion ever since.

 She especially delights in training and mentoring and generally passing on information whether linguistics or life experience.
 Coleen joined Wycliffe in early 1986 and spent the 1990s as a part of SIL’s work in Togo where she was assigned as a Linguist/Translator to the Akposo project.
 She returned to Dallas in 2000 to work on her PhD in linguistics at UTA where she met Ervin.
 She’d be happy to tell you of their courtship, but it is much more entertaining when Ervin tells the story, so ask him.
 “Marrying Ervin is the second best decision I’ve ever made,” she claims.